Frank Foyston: Toronto Blueshirts

 Foyston began his professional hockey career with the National Hockey Association's Toronto Blueshirts in 1912–13.
 In his first season with Toronto, he scored 8 goals in 16 games, and the Blueshirts finished fourth overall in the NHA standings.
 The following season, in 1913–14, he scored 16 goals in 19 regular season games, and one goal in two NHA playoff games against the Montreal Canadiens, to help the Blueshirts win the NHA championship and claim the Stanley Cup.
-In the 1914 Stanley Cup Finals against the PCHA's Victoria Aristocrats, Foyston scored two goals, including the series-clincher for Toronto.
+In the 1914 Stanley Cup Final against the PCHA's Victoria Aristocrats, Foyston scored two goals, including the series-clincher for Toronto.
 The following season, in 1914–15, Foyston had 13 goals and 9 assists in 20 games, and Toronto finished fourth in the league standings.